The Post-Singularity World

 Ensuring this might be worth active investment at a national level, with governments funding AI security teams, AI security research, and new regulations to ensure that the most capable commercial models are always made available to critical organisations for early security scans.

-This challenge extends beyond a handful of technology partners.
-Every organization that depends on software infrastructure (which is now essentially every organization) would be wise to set up the internal capacity for AI-driven security research: deploying AI agents for continuous monitoring, running simulated attacks, tracking discovered vulnerabilities, and patching them systematically before they can be exploited.
+Every organization that depends on software infrastructure (which is now essentially every organization) would be wise to plan for setting up AI-driven security pipelines in the future: deploying AI agents for continuous monitoring, running simulated attacks, tracking discovered vulnerabilities, and patching them systematically before they can be exploited.
 [3]

 In the near future, an AI Security Research Team may be as foundational as its traditional security team.